 We believe that the kingdom or reign of God is both a present reality and future hope.
 We believe that wherever God’s will is done, the kingdom or reign of God is present.
 It was present in Jesus’ ministry, and it is also present in our world whenever persons and communities experience reconciliation, restoration, and healing.
 We believe that although the fulfillment of God’s kingdom–the complete restoration of creation–is still to come.
 We believe that the church is called to be both witness to the vision of what God’s kingdom will be like and a participant in helping to bring it to completion.
 We believe that the reign of God is both personal and social.
 Personally, we display the kingdom of God as our hearts and minds are transformed and we become more Christ-like.
 Socially, God’s vision for the kingdom includes the restoration and transformation of all of creation.

 OUR BELIEF IN THE SACRAMENTS

-With many other Protestants, we recognize the two sacraments in which Christ himself participated: Baptism and the Lord’s Supper.
+We recognize the two sacraments in which Christ himself participated:

 Through baptism we are joined with the church and with Christians everywhere.
 Baptism is a symbol of new life and a sign of God’s love and forgiveness of our sins.
 Persons of any age can be baptized.
 We baptize by sprinkling, immersion or pouring.
 A person receives the sacrament of baptism only once in his or her life.